Can You Eat Chicken Salad While Pregnant?

 So, how can you safely eat chicken salad during pregnancy?

-1.Make sure the chicken is well cooked
+Make sure the chicken is well cooked

-The main concern with chicken salad is the chicken itself.
-Make sure the chicken is cooked thoroughly (this means it reaches an internal temperature of at least 74°C during cooking to kill off bacteria).
+Make sure the chicken is cooked thoroughly.
+If you're cooking at home, this means it reaches an internal temperature of at least 74°C or 165°F during cooking to kill off bacteria.
+Same goes for any other type of meat.

-2. Avoid deli meats
+Avoid deli meats

-3. Give soft cheeses a miss
+Give soft cheeses a miss

 If you want to add cheese to your salad, go for a hard cheese such as cheddar or parmesan.

-4. Choose safe dressings
+Choose safe dressings

-Mayonnaise is typically made with raw egg, however, commercial mayonnaises and dressings are generally safe during pregnancy as they’re made with pasteurised egg.
+Mayonnaise is typically made with raw egg, however, commercial mayonnaises and salad dressings are generally safe during pregnancy as they’re made with pasteurised egg.

-If you’re making salad at home, check the ingredients list to see .
-If you’re buying your chicken salad, unless you can find out what sort of mayonnaise they’re using, it may be best to go for an alternative dressing instead such as vinaigrette.
+If you’re buying your chicken salad, unless you can find out what sort of mayonnaise they’re using, an alternative dressing such as vinaigrette may be a safer choice.

-5. Make sure ingredients are fresh and well washed
+Make sure ingredients are fresh and well-washed

-Make sure your salad is made with fresh salad greens and vegetables that have been thoroughly washed.
+If it's a store-bought chicken salad, make sure your salad is made with fresh salad greens and vegetables that have been thoroughly washed.

-6. Pass on uncooked sprouts
+Pass on uncooked sprouts

 Salads occasionally contain fresh sprouts such as alfalfa or mung beans which aren’t safe during pregnancy.